juanpc2018/acer-Aspire-5/README.md

-The Ac-Dc power in jack is small, plug technology, very interior to Apple MagSafe, or Microsoft Surace 2 Pro magnetic connector. probably that is the weakest, most dangerous point.
+The Ac-Dc power in jack is small, plug technology, very interior to Apple MagSafe, or Microsoft Surace 2 Pro magnetic connector. probably that is the weakest, most dangerous point. but cable has L-connector that lowers the risk.

 The Good:
 The screen is FullHD 1920x1080 15.x" very nice, for a cheap machine the screen is nice.